Amiel-16/CSGame_2020/DescriptionSiteWeb.md

 ## What to bring

-Installation of Coppelia Robotics (an open source simulator), IDE to develop in C/C++.
+Installation of Coppelia Robotics (an open source simulator), IDE to develop in C/C++, installation of opencv (see attached document).

 # Autres informations